plovemk/Intouch/README.md

-4. Install Alias (skip this if you don't want this.) https://www.npmjs.com/package/@gkalpak/aliases
+5. Install Alias (skip this if you don't want this.) https://www.npmjs.com/package/@gkalpak/aliases
 `npm run getAlias`
     ###### After Alias is installed:
     Run `halp` for a list of all available aliases.
 Run `halp <category>` for a list of available aliases for a particular category (e.g. git, node, misc).

-5. Install dependencies
+6. Install dependencies
   `npm install` or if you did step 2 --> `nad`

-6. Load the powershell files into the powershell directory.
+7. Load the powershell files into the powershell directory.
   `npm run pshell`
   If you did step 2 -->  `nr pshell`
-7. Install Scoop https://scoop.sh/ - Inside Powershell run this command to install scoop

-      `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')`

 8. Install concurrently `npm install -g concurrently`
 9. Run the Script to setup global dependencies and Scoop packages

       `nr setup`
+11. Set up environment variables at the root of this project in a .env file - scroll down to bottom of the page.
+12. Set up environment variables in PowerShell - scroll down to bottom of the page.

-10. Everything is ready.
+12. Everything is ready.
 Read below to see available functions.

 ***